takeAction/jekyll-now/_posts/2018-06-16-Java-Generics.md

     A generic class cannot extend the Throwable class directly or indirectly.
   - Cannot Overload a Method Where the Formal Parameter Types of Each Overload Erase to the Same Raw Type
   - Cannot Instantiate Generic Types with Primitive Types

+## How to see the code after erasure

+  You can see what the code looks like after generic type erasure by `javac -XD-printflat -d output_dir SomeFile.java`

 ## References